-- Incorporate spaces and amenities encouraging physical activity, wellness and informal use opportunities for people of all ages (as envisioned by the Markham Older Adult Strategy). - Consider the needs of a diverse and aging population through the provision of, washrooms, seating, pathways, picnic areas and pavilions, etc. (shade structures with seats were by far the most requested amenity through the surveying completed by Park Renaissance engagement in 2017. - Preserve and emphasize natural, cultural and heritage environments, including interpretive content. - Follow accessibility legislation and guidelines to accommodate persons with disabilities. - Apply CPTED (Crime Prevention Through Environmental Design) principles. - Promote designs that encourage sustainable maintenance practices. - Incorporate native and drought resistant vegetative features that are biologically robust. - Utilize materials that are durable and mindful of future maintenance requirements, and consider the total cost of ownership. - Seek innovative and engaging initiatives that encourage naturalization and environmental stewardship. - Encourage public art in the development of new urban parks. - Encourage active transportation connections and a linked open space system.
+- Incorporate spaces and amenities encouraging physical activity, wellness and informal use opportunities for people of all ages (as envisioned by the Markham Older Adult Strategy). - Consider the needs of a diverse and aging population through the provision of washrooms, seating, pathways, picnic areas and pavilions, etc. (shade structures with seats were by far the most requested amenity through the surveying completed by Park Renaissance engagement in 2017. - Preserve and emphasize natural, cultural and heritage environments, including interpretive content. - Follow accessibility legislation and guidelines to accommodate persons with disabilities. - Apply CPTED (Crime Prevention Through Environmental Design) principles. - Promote designs that encourage sustainable maintenance practices. - Incorporate native and drought resistant vegetative features that are biologically robust. - Utilize materials that are durable and mindful of future maintenance requirements, and consider the total cost of ownership. - Seek innovative and engaging initiatives that encourage naturalization and environmental stewardship.